pegwymonie/okra/public/Aptitudes.md

 	C/SPRG: Guns, Heavy Weapons, Melee Weapons, Unarmed Weapons

 # Athletics
 Athletics represents the ability to do, well, athletic things.
-You can do these things without being an athlete sure, but
+You can do these things without being an athlete sure, but they tend to require some kind of physical fitness to pull off well.

+Examples include:
+* climbing a rope
+* climbing a rock wall
 	PF: Acrobatics, Climb, Swim
 	C/SRPG: Athletics